browserengineering/book/book/invalidation.md

 TODO
 :::

 Skipping no-op updates
 ======================

-If you try your browser again, you'll probably notice that despite all of this invalidation work with `ProtectedField`, it's not obvious that editing is any faster.
-Let's try to figure out why.
-Add a `print` statement inside the `set` method on `ProtectedField`s to see which fields are getting recomputed:
+We've got quite a number of layout fields now, so let's see how much invalidation is actually going on.
+Add a `print` statement inside the `set` method on `ProtectedField`s to see which fields are getting
+recomputed:

 ``` {.python expected=False}
 class ProtectedField: